ryanvolum/token-flow-in-browser/README.md

 ### Traditional Approach

-Traditional NLP takes example utterances with highlighted entities to guess where an entity might lie:
+Traditional NLP takes example utterances with highlighted entities to train a model that guesses where an entity might lie:

 I want to book a flight from ```Seattle``` to ```Tokyo```.